grrrwaaa/courses/film6246/unreal.md

 Open the editor directly, or via the launcher.
 It should open with the 'project browser'.

-Create a new 'first person' project, and make sure that "with starter content" is selected.
+Create a new project, typically from the "first person" template, and make sure that "with starter content" is selected.
 Choose where to save it, and then "create project".
 This will now open in the editor.

-In future, just go ahead and open your existing project from the browser.
+In future, just go ahead and open your existing project from the launcher or the project browser.

 ## The editor